 Creating this requires an organization-wide approach.
 All employees should be aware of spending, from admin to senior managers.
 Achieving this takes time.
 Consider the following steps:

 It’s likely that a significant portion of your overhead costs can be attributed to suppliers.
 Although you’ll have limited wiggle room as suppliers will set the payment terms, there is often room for negotiation.
+Negotiating with suppliers can help reduce direct costs and production costs for the goods or services your business produces, leading to more accurate cost allocation and improved profitability.

 Suppliers are accustomed to customers seeking better terms, but you’ll need to prove that you are a valuable partner, particularly with new suppliers.